ucsd-cse150a-ss25/ucsd-cse150a-ss25.github.io/src/index.md

 ### Lecture Sessions

-Lecture sessions are on Monday, Wednesday, and Friday.
+Lecture sessions are on Monday, Tuesday, Wednesday, and Thursday.

 In each lecture, we will go over Jupyter Notebooks (available electronically via GitHub).
 At the end of lecture you'll have a chance submit your Jupyter Notebook to Gradescope.
 You can do this by uploading your ipynb file via the Gradescope app (for iOS and Android) or through the web interface.
 To get participation credit for lecture, you have to